Prior to starting your project, consider the following:

-A well-thought-out and clearly formulated research question is the foundation for a successful systematic review.
-It provides the basis for the search terms used to identify evidence and informs the generation of inclusion/exclusion criteria used to select evidence.
 A research question includes multiple components, which may include a population, an exposure or intervention, a setting or context, a comparison, an outcome, and a timeframe.
-The inclusion/exclusion criteria specifically address these components and are used to decide which studies will be included in or excluded from the review.
+The review's inclusion/exclusion criteria specifically address these components and are used to decide which studies will be included in or excluded from the review.

 For more information about the process of defining the research question and developing criteria for inclusion see Core Methods section of the Cochrane Handbook.